pulibrary/figgy/docs/technical/preservation/audits.md

   * figgy:preservation:full_audit_restart - Use this task to run the initial full audit
   * figgy:preservation:full_audit_resume - Use this task if the full audit process is interrupted

+You will eventually see a progress bar.
 See the tasks in that file for the location to access the reports.

 ## How to repair resources that failed to preserve